Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Groupon might no longer be available in South Africa however if you’re searching for massive savings on local deals, experiences and overseas travel we’ve got the intel.

-Score a deal on your next flight or discounted companion fares with Qatar.
+Score a deal on your next flight with Qatar Airways’ 2020 Black Friday sale.

 Ask an Expert